Illinois, IL CPA Services Built Around State-Specific Decisions

 Illinois (IL) Tax & Business Landscape

 Key Illinois Tax Numbers.
 Personal income tax: 4.95% flat — constitutionally enshrined as a flat tax (voters rejected a progressive "Fair Tax" amendment in 2020).
 Corporate income tax: 7%, plus a 2.5% Personal Property Replacement Tax on C-corporations — combined effective rate 9.5%.
 Personal Property Replacement Tax (PPRT): 1.5% on partnerships, S-corps, and trusts (separate from owner-level individual income tax; sole proprietors do not pay it).
 Sales and use tax: 6.25% state plus local; Chicago combined approximately 10.25% — among the highest in the nation.
 Estate tax: applies above $4,000,000 with rates up to 16% — a much lower threshold than the federal exemption, NOT indexed for inflation.
 Pass-through entity (PTE) elective tax: 4.95% available since tax years ending on or after December 31, 2021.
+For Chicago financial services and active trader professionals, business owners, real estate investors, executives with complex equity compensation, these numbers matter most when entity structure, owner compensation, residency, property, or investment decisions change the federal and state result.

 Filing Mechanics.
 Individuals (residents and nonresidents) file Form IL-1040 (with Schedule NR for nonresidents and part-year residents).
 C-corporations file Form IL-1120.
 Partnerships file IL-1065; S-corps file IL-1120-ST. Replacement Tax is computed on Schedule B of the entity return.
 PTE election is made annually on IL-1065 or IL-1120-ST. Returns are due April 15 and administered by the Illinois Department of Revenue.
+We use those mechanics to build a filing calendar and document request list for Chicago financial services and active trader professionals, business owners, real estate investors, executives with complex equity compensation before deadlines compress the planning options.

 Cook County Property Tax & Illinois Outmigration.
 Cook County's property tax system is notoriously complex, with assessments, appeals, and effective rates that vary materially across Chicago, the North Shore, the Western Suburbs, and South Cook townships.
 Property tax in Chicago and Cook County is often the largest state/local cost for homeowners and a major component of business operating cost.
 Combined with the $4M Illinois estate tax cliff, this drives meaningful outmigration to Florida, Texas, and Tennessee.
 We coordinate with property tax appeal specialists and incorporate property tax into Illinois exit/relocation analysis.